 - When you sweat: When you perspire, sunscreen may slough off your skin.
 In humid weather, you may need to apply more sunscreen more often to make up for loss when you sweat.

 - When you get wet: No sunscreen is truly waterproof.
 And even "water-resistant" formulas will need to be reapplied after going swimming or taking a shower.

 - When you dry off: Any time you wipe down your skin with a towel, you might rub off all of your sun protection.

 - When you don't reapply: No sunscreen lasts all day.
-Whether it's sunny or overcast, you need to apply sunscreen 15 minutes before you'll be outdoors and then reapply it every 2 hours, or more often if necessary.
+Whether it's sunny or overcast, you need to apply sunscreen 15 minutes to an hour before you'll be outdoors and then reapply it every 2 hours.

 - When you don't use enough: Dermatologists recommend "liberal" use of sunscreen.
-That means about 1 ounce or 2 to 3 tablespoons per application – which is about enough sunscreen to fill a shot glass.
+That means about 1 ounce or 2 to 3 tablespoons per application - which is about enough sunscreen to fill a shot glass.
 Rub it in evenly across all parts of your body that will be exposed to the sun.
-Don't forget often-missed spots, like your hands, your feet, the backs of your ears and neck, your knees, and bald spots on the head.
+Don't forget forgettable spots, like your hands, your feet, the backs of your ears, the back of your neck, your knees, and bald spots on the head.

 - When you don't use it at all!
 Sunscreen is not just for sunny days.
 80% of the sun's UV radiation makes it through the clouds, and snow reflects the same amount.
 UVA rays can even pass through office windows!
 The American Academy of Dermatology suggests daily sunscreen use on any parts of your skin that clothing won't cover (hands, face) - even if you're not going outside.